max-currier/Regression-Project/Regression_proposal.md

 # Data Description:

 I will scrape https://www.nba.com/stats/alltime-leaders/ for the top 1,315 (total # of players I have access to on the page) scorers in NBA history.
-I will also scrape for additioinal information form each players carrer stats link.
+I will also scrape for additioinal information from each players carrer stats link.

 # Tools: